 The default method for depreciation calculations is straight-line depreciation.
 However, if your personal car was used more than 50% for business purposes, you also have a choice between the 200% or 150% declining balance methods.
 Tables are included in the Form 2106 instructions to illustrate the difference.
 There are several alternatives for special cases, such as Section 179 depreciation and the special depreciation allowance for the first year of service.
 Consult Publication 463 for help in determining the best method for your use.

-If you are self-employed, deduct your expenses on the appropriate form for your business: Schedule C, Schedule C-EZ, or Schedule F.
+If you are self-employed, deduct your expenses on the appropriate form for your business: Schedule C, or Schedule F for farming.

 Form 2106 allows input for up to two personal vehicles used for business purposes.
 You can add a separate Form 2106 for two more vehicles.
 Beyond that, you are considered to be operating a fleet and this deduction is not available.

 For leased vehicles, if you use the standard mileage rates, you are required to use the standard rates throughout the total life of the lease.
 You cannot switch to actual expenses in future lease years.

 You can also claim a deduction on the use of your personal car for medical purposes, as well as for charitable purposes.
-For medical expenses, the 2018 rate is 18 cents per mile, up from 2017's 17 cents.
-Use of your vehicle to serve charitable organizations is still at 14 cents per mile for 2018.
+For medical expenses, the 2019 rate is 20 cents per mile, up from tax year 2018's 18 cents.
+Use of your vehicle to serve charitable organizations is still at 14 cents per mile for 2019.

 For charitable use, see IRS Publication 526 for details.
 Actual expenses for charitable uses are limited to gas, oil, parking fees, and similar simple expenses.
 Depreciation, insurance and general maintenance fees are not included.
-The TCJA allows you to claim charitable contributions worth up to 60% of your income, an increase from 50% in the past.
+The TCJA allows you to claim charitable contributions worth up to 60% of your income.

 If the use of your personal vehicle qualifies under one of these categories, explore your deductible options.
 There is no reason not to take any deduction to which you are entitled.
 However, make sure you keep meticulous records on any reimbursements that you decide to take.